Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Appendix: Phonon-frequency splitting and magnetization in paramagnets

-where $\Braket{n_{\pm J}}$ is the Fermi-Dirac distribution for the $m_J=\pm5/2$ ground-state Kramers doublet states, $g_J$ is the Land\'{e} factor and $\mathbf{e}_z$ is a unit vector along the $c$ axis of the crystal.
-The theoretical value of the prefactor in Eq.~(\ref{eq:App_magnetization}) for the $m_J=\pm5/2$ ground-state Kramers doublet is $g_{\pm5/2} = g_{J} \sqrt{J(J+1)} = 2.54$, which is reasonably close to the experimental value of 2.02 \cite{Thalmeier1977}.
+where $g_J$ is the Land\'{e} factor.
+Eq.~(\ref{eq:App_magnetization}) is the same as (2) in the main text.
+The theoretical value of the prefactor in Eq.~(\ref{eq:App_magnetization}) for the $m_J=\pm5/2$ ground-state doublet is $g_{\pm5/2} = g_{J} \sqrt{J(J+1)} = 2.54$, which is reasonably close to the experimental value of 2.02 \cite{Thalmeier1977}, showing that the orbital angular momentum is mostly unquenched.
+We can now rewrite Eq.~(\ref{eq:App_spinphonon}) in terms of the magnetic moment, yielding